 Believe it or not, it’s rare these days that head Spa Girl Sunny actually has time to spend a day at the spa (crazy, huh?).
-So when she decided to go, she went big and chose Well & Being at Willow Stream as the place to waste away a few valuable hours just hanging at the spa.
+So when she decided to go, she went big and chose Well & Being Spa as the place to waste away a few valuable hours just hanging at the spa.
 In the interview that follows, Sunny and friend Jasmine share their impressions and experiences.
 Both girls indulged in the spa’s signature Havasupai Body Oasis Experience, an amazing two-hour treatment designed for relaxation and inspiration.

 Sunny: So our first order of business: change into our spa duds and check out the amenities in the women’s locker room…because they wouldn’t let us in the men’s locker room (cheesy smile).
 How ’bout that locker room?